-Carisoprodol, a muscle relaxant, is used with rest, physical therapy, and other measures to relax muscles and relieve pain and discomfort caused by strains, sprains, and other muscle injuries.
+Carisoprodol is used with rest, physical therapy, and other measures to relax muscles and relieve pain and discomfort caused by strains, sprains, and other muscle injuries.
 Carisoprodol is in a class of medications called skeletal muscle relaxants.
 It works by acting in the brain and nervous system to allow the muscles to relax.

 How should this medicine be used?

 Carisoprodol comes as a tablet to take by mouth.
 It usually is taken with or without food three times a day and at bedtime.
 Do not take this drug for more than 3 weeks without talking to your doctor.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take carisoprodol exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 What special precautions should I follow?

 Before taking carisoprodol,

-- tell your doctor and pharmacist if you are allergic to carisoprodol, meprobamate (Equanil, Meprospan, Miltown, Neuramate), any other medications, or any of the ingredients in carisoprodol tablets.
+- tell your doctor and pharmacist if you are allergic to carisoprodol, meprobamate, any other medications, or any of the ingredients in carisoprodol tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you drink or have ever drunk large amounts of alcohol, use or have ever used street drugs, or have overused prescription medications.
 Also tell your doctor if you have or have ever had seizures or kidney or liver disease.